Do you ever find comfort in watching television shows?

 Big conflicts: Oh Han Byeol’s being very guarded about her heart and feelings as well as keeping the romance a secret.
 Aside from that, it was how the death of one of their close friends affected them and those around them.

-Get access to more Romantic Comedy KDrama content where you can find out what I like and didn’t like about each drama, a “this drama is for you if you like…” section as well as direct links on where you can watch each drama in the different platforms they’re available in case one platform isn’t available in your region inside The Content Chest membership.
+Get access to more Romantic Comedy KDrama recommendations and where you can find out what I like and didn’t like about each drama, a “this drama is for you if you like…” section inside The Content Chest.

 Don’t forget you can also use this Instagram bingo template.
 Do tag me at @izzmatias if you use it!